 White-collar crimes – Financial crimes such as consumer fraud, embezzlement, money laundering, Ponzi schemes, and racketeering may be tried in state and federal courts.
 If the crime crosses state borders, such as fraud in an inter-state business, you will face charges at a national level.
 The federal court system is even more challenging to navigate than the state system, so you must hire a criminal defense attorney with experience defending federal cases.

 Domestic violence – An accusation of domestic violence can cause severe damage to your reputation, and a conviction can significantly impact your life.
-Some examples of domestic violence cases we can help you with include violation of protection or barring orders, stalking charges, and attempted sexual assault.
+Some examples of family law criminal matters we can help you with include violation of protection or barring orders, stalking charges, and attempted sexual assault.
+Domestic violence charges can also affect child custody and visitation rights.

 Drug crimes are a significant problem in Rockford and throughout Illinois.
 We have seen the impact of a drug conviction in our law office, and we know how difficult facing charges for drug crimes can be.
 Drug offenses are considered serious crimes in Rockford, IL, and being convicted can have severe consequences.
 Examples of drug offenses and their penalties include: